Scottish franchisee to launch Domino’s in Germany

 Written by:

-What is the VAT threshold for 2024 and when do you need to register for VAT?
+What is the VAT threshold and when do you need to register for VAT?

-A small business guide to value added tax (VAT): its threshold, rates, when you may need to register and how.
+A small business guide to value added tax (VAT), including the new threshold, rates, when you may need to register and how.

 A common question business owners ask themselves is do I need to register for VAT?
 And the answer depends mostly on turnover.